 Click the Comments or Add Comments button to view the current comments for the failed or waiting step.
 You can also add new comments.

 Click the Skip Step button to bypass the current failed or waiting step in the workflow.
 For example, skip the first level of approval.

 Click the Repeat Step button to repeat the current failed or waiting step.

 Click the Skip Workflow button to bypass the entire workflow.

 You can edit the current failed step.
 For example, you may want to edit a step if a script used in the step is incorrect, causing the step to fail, or the timeout period in a workflow step has been exceeded.

 To edit a workflow step:

-For details about editing built-in workflow steps, see Workflow Steps Reference.
-For details on plug-in steps, see the readme files included with the plug-in step JAR files added to your system at
+For more information on editing built-in workflow steps, see Workflow Steps Reference.
+For more information on plug-in steps, see Use Plug-In Workflow Steps.
+You can also view the readme files included with the plug-in step JAR files added to your system, at

-If you also want to save your changes to the source workflow, rather than just the current running version of the workflow, select the workflow, and click the Manage Workflow button.
-Then, in the Manage Workflow dialog, click the Edit link in the Steps pane.
-If you use this method, after you save your changes, and close the dialog, you'll be asked if you want to save your changes to the source workflow.
+If you want to save your changes to the source workflow rather than the current running version of the workflow only, select the workflow, and click Manage Workflow.
+In the Manage Workflow dialog, click the Edit link in the Steps area.
+After you save your changes and close the dialog, you'll be prompted to save your changes to the source workflow.